 Yesterday, I filed.

 Arrived, finished, coped, filed, opened and baked are past tense verbs.

 In the next worksheet, we have to complete the above sentences using one of the verbs in the bracket.
 This worksheet will help children understand the formation of sentences in the past tense.

 In case your child is not thorough with verbs yet, you can read verbs in detail and download free worksheets by going here.

 Complete the sentences in the past tense by using the verbs in the box.
 Before using the verbs to complete the sentences, they have to be converted to the past tense by adding <ed>.

-In the last worksheet we read the present tense sentences and convert them to past tense sentences.
+In the last worksheet, we read the present tense sentences and convert them into past tense sentences.